UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > Above we used
 >
 > ```
-> $ git checkout f22b25e README.md
+> $ git checkout f22b25e notes.txt
 > ```
 > {: .language-bash}
 >
-> to revert `README.md` to its state after the commit `f22b25e`.
+> to revert `notes.txt` to its state after the commit `f22b25e`.
 But be careful!
 > The command `checkout` has other important functionalities and Git will misunderstand
 > your intentions if you are not accurate with the typing.
 For example,
-> if you forget `README.md` in the previous command.
+> if you forget `notes.txt` in the previous command.
 >
 > ```
 > $ git checkout f22b25e